JosuaCarl/WorkTimekeepingTable/README.md

 1. Enter the current month
 2. Enter your working hours with starting time, end time and breaks
 3. Indicate absence with letters (see in table)
+4. Save table with a new name, for example `PATH/TO/YOUR/LOCAL/DOCUMENTS/MONTH_YEAR_NAME.xlsx`

 The table will automatically calculate the number of working hours and give you an estimate on how far your got along the month already.